realpython/materials/game-of-life-python/README.md

 # `rplife`

-Conway's Game of Life in your terminal.
+Conway's Game of Life in your terminal, to accompany the Real Python tutorial [Build Conway's Game of Life With Python](https://realpython.com/conway-game-of-life-python/).

 ## Installation